skip to content

 00:05:23 - Anthony Campolo

 But there's a good term for this that is becoming more popular, which is the back of the front end.
-So like you're specializing in the back — it's the tooling layer that enables the front end devs to create these applications.
-And that's a space that I really enjoy, and it's why I think GraphQL is really cool because it sits in that perfect little mid ground between the front end and the back end.
-So you get that back of the front end front of the back end type feel.
+So, like, you're specializing in the back.
+It's the tooling layer that enables the front end devs to create these applications.
+And that's a space that I really enjoy, and it's why I think GraphQL is really cool, because it sits in that perfect little midground between the front end and the back end.
+So you get that back of the front end, front of the back end type feel.
 Yeah.

 00:05:47 - Greg Schier